ltrgoddard/thesis/temp.markdown

 Crick, which goes on to offer structural isomorphism as the condition for that deliberate sign left by the good scientist:

-> what might be required could be a recognisably non-random match (say,
+> \singlespacing what might be required could be a recognisably
-> numerical or morphological) between one part of the system and another
+> non-random match (say, numerical or morphological) between one part of
-> which was functionally and causationally distant from it.
-Such a match
+> the system and another which was functionally and causationally
-> would be the message in a bottle, confirming that we are survivors and
+> distant from it.
+Such a match would be the message in a bottle,
-> not self-made.
+> confirming that we are survivors and not self-made.

 \noindent As Katko helpfully points out, though not in reference to this particular letter, a ‘non-random match’ of this sort—what Needham